-• How does the school know if children need extra help?
+How does the school know if children need extra help?

 All pupils at Alverton School have access to Quality First Teaching in all classrooms regardless of their needs and abilities.
-Targets are set and progress is closely monitored half termly.
-If a child does not meet targets and progress is not at the expected level the class teacher will talk to the SENDCo, Key Stage leaders and parents to discuss what extra help may be required.
-All intervention groups are closely monitored on a half-termly basis.
+Progress is closely monitored and, if a child does not make the expected progress, the class teacher will talk to the SENDCo and parents to discuss what extra help may be required.
+All intervention groups are closely monitored on a regular basis.
 If the school and parents feel other support is needed, the school has access to different outside agencies who can be called upon to conduct further assessments and give guidance as to how best to move the child forward.
 The school will use the 'Graduated Approach to Plan Do Assess Review' to monitor the progress of pupils on SEN support.

-• What should I do if I think my child may have special educational needs?
+What should I do if I think my child may have special educational needs?

-If you are at all concerned about your child's progress in school or have other worries in a wider context then the first step will be to talk to your child's teacher.
-Following this the teacher will suggest a meeting with the school SENDCo where both your and the teacher's concerns can be discussed and a plan for the way forward can be put in place.
-We value the knowledge and contributions that parents/carers bring to their child's education and always listen and act upon their concerns, if required.
+If you are at all concerned about your child's progress in school or have other worries in a wider context, then the first step will be to talk to your child's teacher.
+Following this, the teacher will suggest a meeting with the school SENDCo where both your own and the teacher's concerns can be discussed and a plan for the way forward can be put in place.
+We value the knowledge and contributions that parents/ carers bring to their child's education and always listen and act upon their concerns, if required.
 Meetings can always be arranged by contacting the school office.

-• Who is responsible for the progress and success of my child in school?
+Who is responsible for the progress and success of my child in school?

 Ultimately the Governors of the school are responsible for ensuring each child succeeds at Alverton and makes good educational progress.
 The Headteacher and Senior Leaders ensure that the policies and targets adopted by the Governing Body are incorporated into the curriculum and extra-curricular life of the school.